-The community of open source and other threat intelligence feeds have grown over time.
+The community of open source threat intelligence feeds has grown over time.
 We have new sources being offered all the time.
-There is also community project which aggregates data from new sources of threat intelligence.
+Many companies offer freemium services to entice the usage of their paid services.
+There are community projects which aggregate data from new sources of threat intelligence.
 We also have an emerging market of companies who pull all this and other data into Threat Intelligence solutions.
 Finally, there are security companies who offer their threat intelligence as a community service.
 The result is a massive amount of information.
 The following is maintained for the participants of the Operator’s Security Toolkit program.

-The following is maintained for the participants of the Operator’s Security Toolkit program.
+The following list of open source threat intelligence feeds is maintained for the participants of the Operator’s Security Toolkit program.
 It provides a list of the resources, activities, groups, and organizations.
 The links and data can be used in many ways.
 The most obvious is to “check the credibility” of any security vendor that claims “special security data” and then offer it to the Operator at a special price.
 We have found cases where people have taken open source community data provided for the best interest of the Internet and then sold it to governments who paid a huge sum.
 This resource is one tool to prevent this type of abuse.

 Security Feeds and Services